 MCTC offers a comprehensive cosmetology training program that provides students with essential skills in hairstyling, hair cutting, hair coloring, nail services, skincare, and more.

-In the Salon at Miller, students gain hands-on experience working with real clients, applying what they've learned in a practical setting and building confidence in their skills.
+With hands-on experience working with real clients, students can apply what they've learned in a practical setting and build confidence in their skills.
 In addition to honing their craft, students have the chance to express their creativity through various styling techniques, hair color choices, and nail designs.
 Being in a professional cosmetology program like the one at MCTC provides valuable networking opportunities, allowing students to connect with instructors, fellow students, and clients who help them establish relationships that could be beneficial for their future career in the beauty and wellness industry.